 - Payday loan.
 A payday loan or cash advance is a short-term unsecured loan usually repaid on your next payday.
 To apply for a payday loan, most loan lenders require proof of income, an active bank account, and state-issued ID and you’ll need to sign a loan agreement if you want a payday loan.
 Most payday loans have same-day funding options including cash if it’s a storefront lender or on debit card if it’s an online payday lender.
 Because the annual percentage rate of interest (APR) for which payday loans average around 400%, only use a payday loan when it’s the best option for you.
 Some payday loan lenders also lend out online installment loans which are similar but repayment of the debt is over multiple pay periods.

 - Possible loan.
 Possible offers mobile-only installment loans that are repaid over time and builds credit history.
 You don’t need good credit and you can apply, get approved, and receive money in minutes on your eligible debit card or in 1-2 days in your bank account.
-Repay the loan in multiple installments and build credit history – Possible reports bi-monthly payments to all three credit bureaus: Experian, TransUnion, and Equifax.
+Repay the loan in multiple installments and build credit history – Possible reports bi-monthly payments to two credit bureaus: Experian and TransUnion.
 A Possible loan has an APR of 150-200% depending on state, much cheaper than traditional payday loans online or with storefronts, bank overdraft fees, and payday advance apps that require membership fees and/or tips.

 - Title loan.
 A car title loan, also called a “pink-slip” loan, title pledge, or title pawn is a short term secured loan using your car as the collateral for the debt.
 If you cannot repay the loan, the lender will seize your car.
 Title loans tend to have triple digit interest rates and are for 15-30 days.
 The loan amounts tend to be 25-50% of the car value.
 Be careful about additional fees and add-on costs on title loans like a vehicle roadside service plan and roll-over fees.
 Roll-over costs and fees can happen when you can’t pay off the loan during the typical term of the loan and the lender may offer to roll over your title loan into a new loan.
 You might want or need a car, so make sure you do your research on your title loan so you do not end up drowning in debt.